 Elliot joined Watsi on July 11th, 2014.
-Six years ago, Elliot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elliot's most recent donation supported Evans, a young father from Kenya, to repair his broken leg and help him walk again.
+Seven years ago, Elliot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elliot's most recent donation supported Cleophas, an enterprising student and farmer from Kenya, to fund surgery to repair a fractured leg.

 Elliot has funded healthcare for 92 patients in 13 countries.